IITGuwahati-AI/Learning-Content/Week 2- Starting with CS229/Assignment/README.md

 # Procedure:

-Make a pull request to [this repo](https://github.com/IITGuwahati-AI/Week-2-Submissions/tree/master) when you are done with the assignment.
-DO NOT make a pull request to this repo.
+Make a pull request to [this other repository](https://github.com/IITGuwahati-AI/Week-2-Submissions/tree/master) when you are done with the assignment.
+DO NOT make a pull request to the Learning Content repository.
 We will be merging every submission to the Submissions repo and will upload the best solution here in this repo.